Our Current Turtle Patients

 Our Current Turtle Patients ~ Click on an image for the full story.

 Our aim is to rescue, rehabilitate and release all of our turtle patients although, sadly, some do pass away.
 We have the capacity to accommodate up to 10 patients at a time at our Rescue and Rehabilitation Centres, depending on the size and type of injuries of the turtles.

 Our turtle patients can stay anywhere from a couple of days to several months; the average length of stay is around three months.
 The exception is Heidi who is unreleasable.
 Heidi has been with us for more than three years whilst we try to find him a forever home.
-Other long staying patients are those suffering from buoyancy syndrome such as Azura.
-Azura has been with us for more than two years, however there is hope for Azura!
-Another turtle patient, Penny, stayed with us for almost two years before she overcame her buoyancy syndrome and we were able to release her!
+Other long staying patients are those suffering from buoyancy syndrome such as Azura and Penny.
+Azura was with us for two years, eight months and eleven days before she was released!
+Penny stayed with us just short of two years.

 Adopt A Turtle Patient

 By adopting one of our turtle patients you will contribute towards the cost of our patients’ veterinary care, medications, and transport.
 You will also help fund our core charitable objectives such as:

 - Furthering our understanding of sea turtle veterinary care;

 - Broadening our research into sea turtles and their conservation;

 - Growing our education and outreach programs; and

 - A personalised adoption certificate with the history of how your adopted turtle patient came to our Rescue or Rehabilitation Centre